justdmitry/TonLib.NET/README.md

 ![Sample](README_sample.png)

-⚠ All `Execute` requests are syncronous for now.
-Help is wanted to make them asyncronous.
+⚠ All `Execute` requests are synchronous for now.
+Help is wanted to make them asynchronous.

 ## Installing dependencies and running a demo

 This library is a wrapper around `tonlibjson` library.
-You need to obtain complied copy of it (and its depenencies) yourself.
+You need to obtain complied copy of it (and its dependencies) yourself.

 ### 1. Obtaining `tonlibjson` library